Xenococcus annandalei: Biology

-X. annandalei sucks sap from the roots of the host trees.
+Xenococcus annandalei sucks sap from the roots of the host trees.
 It is attended and cared for by the ant, Acropyga acutiventris, which lives in colonies underground and has a mutualistic association with the mealybugs which live inside its nest.
 The excess sugar in the sap is excreted as honeydew which is removed by the ants which may stimulate its production by palpating the mealybug's abdomen.
 When the young ant queens leave the nest on their nuptial flight, they carry female mealybugs in their jaws ready for the foundation of new colonies.
 This mutualistic association is found throughout the range of the ant.
 Other Acropyga species have similar relationships with other species of mealybugs, and it could be a trait common to the whole genus.
 Fossil specimens of Acropyga have been recovered from amber deposits in the Dominican Republic and several of these are carrying Electromyrmococcus, an extinct genus of mealybug.